Frequently Asked Questions

 Second, changing your name on paper has no health implications.
 Most healthcare providers will agree that it is best to take reversible steps toward transition before irreversible steps.
 Name change can easily be reversed.
 That said, many people report that seeing their chosen name on a formal document gives them confidence and acts as a sort of barometer as to how they feel in taking first steps toward transition.

 Lastly, changing your name is simple and inexpensive.
-Using this link, you can fill in the request in about 10 minutes and you will have your legal name change documents within one week.
-Please note that simply obtaining a deed poll does NOT change your name with any agency or institution.
+Please note that simply obtaining a deed poll does not change your name with any agency or institution.
 The document must be signed, witnessed, and dated to be valid.
 You can secure the documents and then provide them to relevant institutions, i.e., employer, bank, GP, HSGC, etc., as it fits with your life plans and transition.
-The document contains your given name AND your new name, providing clarity that both names refer to the same person, for example, if you have changed your name with the GP, but still need to travel on your passport which has your old/given name.
+The document contains your given name and your new name, providing clarity that both names refer to the same person, for example, if you have changed your name with the GP, but still need to travel on your passport which has your old/given name.
 These changes can be made in time.

 Do I have to stop smoking to get surgery or start hormone therapy?